Our mission

 Our Projects

-Somos Bosques is a conservation initiative dedicated to protecting and preserving native forest areas, while promoting water conservation, biodiversity, and the balance of ecosystems.
+Somos Bosques is a conservation initiative that seeks to protect and safeguard native forest areas, promoting the care of water, biodiversity, and ecosystem balance.

-Foros por la Tierra is a space for gathering and dialogue that brings together people, organizations, and diverse perspectives around the regeneration of life.
-Through open conversations, we seek to raise awareness and foster collaboration to address today’s socio-environmental challenges
+Foros por la Tierra is a forum for encounter and dialogue that brings together people, organizations, and diverse knowledge around the regeneration of life.
+Through open conversations, we seek to raise awareness and foster collaboration to face current socio-environmental challenges.

-BosqueLAB is a space for research and experimentation in the forest, where science, observation, and ancestral knowledge come together to understand and regenerate ecosystems.
+BosqueLAB is a laboratory for research and experimentation in the forest, where science, observation, and ancestral knowledge are integrated to understand and regenerate ecosystems.

 We invite you to check out this beautiful micro-documentary series "Guardians of Memory" produced by the Cuidemos Paraisos foundation as part of "Forums for the Earth".